addex12/addex12/README.md

 ## 🚀 About Me
 Hello!
 I'm **Adugna Gizaw**, an experienced IT Manager, Data Science enthusiast, and Software Developer with a strong background in **IT infrastructure, software development, project management, and AI research**.
 My work spans **enterprise IT solutions, school ERP systems, and open-source AI projects**.
 Passionate about innovation and technology, I aim to build high-impact solutions tailored for **Ethiopia and beyond**.

+I am currently pursuing an **MSc in Data Science at Addis Ababa University** and an **MSc in Project Management at Florida University**.

+I have lots of internationally recognized certificates from **Microsoft, Radware, Citrix, F5, Google, and Arizona State University (TESOL certified)**.
+Hello!
+I'm **Adugna Gizaw**, an experienced IT Manager, Data Science enthusiast, and Software Developer with a strong background in **IT infrastructure, software development, project management, and AI research**.
+My work spans **enterprise IT solutions, school ERP systems, and open-source AI projects**.
+Passionate about innovation and technology, I aim to build high-impact solutions tailored for **Ethiopia and beyond**.

 I have lots of internationally recognized certificates from **Microsoft, Radware, Citrix, F5, Google, and Arizona State University (TESOL certified)**.

 ## 💡 What You'll Find Here